dynatrace-oss/barista/src/lib/tree-table/README.md

 | `isExpandable`      | `(row: T) => boolean`                                    | function that returns wether a node is expandable                                                |
 | `transformFunction` | `(row: T, level: number) => F`                           |  function that transforms from type T to flat type F                                             |

+## Advanced usecases

+You can load children async if needed.

 <docs-source-example example="TreeTableAsyncShowMoreExample" fullwidth="true"></docs-source-example>

+Use the `dt-info-group` for rows with multiple lines of text and icons.

+<docs-source-example example="TreeTableDefaultExample" fullwidth="true"></docs-source-example>